reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

 Now that your state handling is in the `Board` component, the parent `Board` component passes props to the child `Square` components so that they can be displayed correctly.
 When clicking on a `Square`, the child `Square` component now asks the parent `Board` component to update the state of the board.
-When the `Board`'s state changes, both the `Board` component and every child `Square` component re-renders automatically.
+When the `Board`'s state changes, both the `Board` component and every child `Square` re-renders automatically.
 Keeping the state of all squares in the `Board` component will allow it to determine the winner in the future.

 Let's recap what happens when a user clicks the top left square on your board to add an `X` to it: